Seeing a dog with his tongue out is pretty standard during the daytime.

 The best way to deal with this is to reduce the room temperature.
 Air conditioners work just fine.
 You can also get a table fan for your dog and place it accordingly.

-Providing some sort of cool water is another way to do it.
-You can also provide it in many forms of food.
+Providing some cool water is another way to do it.
+You can also offer it in many forms of food.

 For example, you can provide some watermelons to your dog as a refreshment.